2020–21 Atlantic Coast Conference men's basketball season: Preseason watchlists

 Below is a table of notable preseason watch lists.

 Preseason polls

 ACC preseason media poll

 The preseason media poll and preseason All-ACC teams were announced at a virtual tipoff event that was held on November 11 and November 12.
 155 media members voted on the preseason poll and preseason All-ACC teams.

 Preseason poll

-First-place votes shown in parenthesis.
+First-place votes shown in parentheses.